PierrickPochelu/word_tree_label/README.md

 Here a simple where each coordinates (x;y) we want neural network detect the class represented here with color.
 <img src="SC2.png" width="60%" height="60%"/>

+This small examples are an intuivie purpose, in this simple  case a classic softmax with 3 output work better.

 <h3> Example with inclusive path </h3>